Technical SEO

 The good news is that since 2017, this attribute has been automatically added to links that open in a new window or tab in WordPress.

-However, it's important to note that this attribute should be added to all external links - not just in WordPress - to maximize security for all users.
+However, it's important to note that this attribute should be added to all external links - not just in WordPress - to maximize security.

 In addition, starting from 2020, the majority of modern web browsers automatically treat links with "target="_blank" - which opens links in a new tab or window - as if "rel="noopener" is applied to them by default.